juaniferro/fake-twitter/README.md

 #### Example Endpoints

 In these cases, the user_id that we pass in the Headers parameter symbolizes the user making the action.
 They would be the user posting a tweet, following another user (the one in the path param) and getting their timeline

+From the get go, there are 4 users created (user_ids: 1, 2, 3 and 4) and you can impersonate any of them to post tweets, follow the others or get the timeline.
+User 4 follows 1 and 3, and when they call getTimeline, they will receive the tweets from those two users.

 - **Get Timeline**
   ```